ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 }, 500), deep: true
 {% endhighlight %}

-**Be careful !** You cannot put the debounced function in the mutation itself.
+**Be careful !** You cannot debounce the function in the mutation itself.
 Indeed, the code would be executed within the next event loop cycle, not really in the mutation function.
 The Vuex error will appear again.